 For more details see the Bank of Canada Museum website.

 The Canadian Aviation and Space Museum showcases Canada’s aerospace industry and achievements.
 At the museum you’ll find amazing and educational programs about Canada’s contribution to space and aviation.

 Located at 11 Aviation Parkway, the museum is located about a 15-minute drive from Parliament Hill and downtown Ottawa.

-As of the spring of 2021, admission rates to the aviation museum were the following:
+As of January 2022, admission rates to the aviation museum were the following:

 - Adults: $15

 - Youth (ages 3-17): $10